 Overall, Garrett recommends transferring property titles to an LLC after purchasing the property, pay your mortgage payments on time, and explain “continuity of obligation” if the lender has an issue with receiving checks in the name of the business.

 One Extra Step…

 One additional step you’ll need to take after the LLC asset protection process is to notify your insurance company, because the policy will remain in your personal name unless you change it.

 Garrett had a client denied coverage because they failed to notify the insurance company about the title transfer.
 He said, “We had a client [who] before they came to us, they were in Los Angeles.
 They had a duplex.
 The insurance was in their individual name.
 They transferred title to the LLC.
 There was a fire, and the insurance company said, ‘Well, we’re not insuring the LLC.
 We’re insuring you,” and they denied coverage.”

 Now, when you’re asking the insurance company to ensure the LLC, they may say they’ll have to charge you a higher premium.
 Garrett said that is nonsense.
 “It’s the same risk.
 Here’s how you skin the cat.
 You tell the insurance company, ‘I’m going to keep the insurance in my individual name (so you get the lower premium), but I want you to list the LLC as an additional insured.’
 That’s how you do it.”

 Make sure to notify the insurance company about the title transfer.
-If they try to charge you a higher premium to insure an LLC, ask to keep the insurance in your personal name and add the LLC as an additional insured entity.
+If they try to charge you a higher premium to insure an LLC, ask to keep the insurance in your personal name and add the business as an additional insured entity.